-- More testing.
-If results weren't clear, your doctor may want to do more testing.
-Some people need blood tests or challenge testing, in which you inhale small amounts of the allergen.
+More testing.
+If results weren't clear, your doctor may want to do some more checks.
+Some people need blood tests or "challenge testing," in which you breathe in small amounts of the allergy trigger.

-- Changes at home.
+Changes at home.
 Once you know what you're allergic to, you can take steps to protect yourself.
-For instance, if you're allergic to dust mites, you can wrap your mattress in an allergen-proof cover to keep them out.
+For instance, if dust mites are the problem, you can wrap your mattress in an allergy-proof cover to keep them out.

-- Medication or allergy shots.
-Your doctor may prescribe medicine to control your symptoms.
-Allergy shots can also help reduce or even get rid of your symptoms, although they take much longer to work.
+or allergy shots.
+Your doctor may suggest medicine to control your symptoms.
+Allergy shots can also help, although they take much longer to work.